jundalisay/ppblist/content/en/docs/services/training/team.md

 Teamwork is the key factor that makes human work together to achieve common goals.

-Q contribute to the effectiveness of a team?
+Q: contribute to the effectiveness of a team?
-A team goals linked to organizational goals
+A: team goals linked to organizational goals

  <!-- Developing teamwork is vital to any organization because of the scope of work performed on a daily basis. -->